ajitrajasekharan/cls_sentence_representations/README.md

   * **tail_counts.txt** tail count of vectors

 *phase2.sh*
-this can be used to either examine the sentence vectors or create clusters.
+this can be used to either examine the sentence vectors *(option 0)* or create clusters *(option 1)*.
 The stats of the clusters are also output

 <img src="stats.png" width="300">